» Upcoming Holiday Closures: Oregonians branches and Member Service Center will be closed Monday 5/29 in observance of Memorial Day.

 FAQs

-If we call or text you and you weren't expecting our call, know that we'll never ask you for your confidential information.
+When we call you, we don't ask for your confidential information.
 If you'd like to make sure it's us calling you, please hang up and call us back at 503.239.5336.

 Here are some quick and easy steps you can take to help prevent fraud on your accounts: